Sandton - Gauteng

 The club’s Auckland Park grounds include the Dormy House boutique hotel with 18 en-suite rooms.
 Available to members and guests and visiting reciprocal members.

 Spacious range with grass and mat bays a short walk from clubhouse, close to first tee, with an excellent short-game area.
 Each CCJ course has its own practice putting green.
-Experienced teaching professional John Dickson is recognised by the PGA of SA as one of the top 5 teachers in South Africa, and was PGA Teacher of the Year in both 2007 and 2012.
+Experienced resident teaching professional John Dickson is recognised by the PGA of SA as one of the top 5 teachers in South Africa, and has been PGA Coach of the Year in 2007, 2012 and 2022.

 Did You Know